Albert Cushing Read: Later life

 On June 24, 1924, Commander Read assumed command of both USS Ajax and the aircraft squadrons of the Asiatic Fleet.
 He served in this position until Ajax was relieved by USS Jason in June 1925 and subsequently decommissioned in July 1925.
+From Oct.
+1926 to May 1929 Capt.
+Read resided at the Historic "Connecticut House" on Norfolk Naval Base.

 Read trained naval aviators through World War II.
 He was nicknamed "Putty Read" because his face rarely showed any emotion.

 On June 4, 1962, he appeared on the TV game show I've Got a Secret.

 He died in retirement in Coconut Grove, Florida, on October 10, 1967.
 He is buried in Arlington National Cemetery with his wife Bess Burdine Read (1896–1992).

 Read was inducted into the National Aviation Hall of Fame in 1965.